andyvanee/andyvanee/_posts/2012-08-20-haskell-influenced-coffee.md

 named function, but I have a problem: my response handle will go out of scope so I can't actually write my response.
-My Haskell-influenced solution uses a function-returning function and looks surprisingly like a Haskell function signature:
+My Haskell-influenced solution uses a function-returning function and looks surprisingly like a Haskell type signature:

     handler = (req, res) ->
       fs.readFile 'myfile.html', fileResponder(res)